IndyGo kicking off series of public information and feedback meetings - NewsBreak

 Keeping heating costs as low as possible through simple steps

 As we anticipate freezing temperatures over the next week, we're looking at ways you can cut down on your heating costs.
-Inflation is hitting energy companies hard - which then pass the cost to the customer.
+Inflation is hitting energy companies hard - which then have to pass the cost to the customer.
 Keeping heating costs as low as possible through ….
-As we anticipate freezing temperatures...
+As we anticipate...

 Silver Alert canceled after Marion teen found safe